On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Baseband System Architecture

 \section{Baseband System Architecture}

 Based on the antenna characteristics under investigation, in this section the baseband system architecture and possible adaptations thereof are described.
 In Fig. \ref{fig: BSB_analog_pattern}, a block diagram of the transmitter is depicted.
-A multi-carrier (OFDM-like) system is assumed.
-The input data vectors $\bm{x}_f$ are processed by digital precoding matrices $\bm{D}_f$, where each sub-carrier $f$ is assigned an individual matrix $\bm{D}_f$.
-The outputs of the digital precoding are connected by $N_{\textrm{RF}}$ radio frequency (RF) chains to an analog precoding $\bm{A}$.
+A multicarrier (OFDM-like) system is assumed.
+The input data vectors are processed by digital precoding matrices.
+The digital precoding matrices are chosen individually for every subcarrier.
+The outputs of the digital precoding are connected by means of radio frequency (RF) chains to an analog precoder.
 An RF chain includes the digital to analog conversion, filtering and mixing of the signals to the desired frequency band.
-It is assumed that the analog precoding matrix $\bm{A}$ is frequency independent.
+It is assumed that the hardware used in the analog precoder is wideband.